-Tip: The meta_regex component of the dataformat description should contain an entry that finds the 'date' of the analysis.
-This is used to define the time scale of the whole session which background and drift correction depend upon.
-This should be specified as "{"line": {["date"], "regex_string"}}" where regex_string isolates the analysis date of the file in a capture group, as demonstrated here.
-If you don't identify a date in the metadata, latools will assume all your analyses were done consecutively with no time gaps between them, and in the order of their sample names.
-This can cause some unexpected behaviour in the analysis...
+Warning: The meta_regex component of the dataformat description must contain an entry that finds the 'date' of the analysis.
+Background and drift correction depend upon having this information.
+That is, it must have an entry like {"N": {["date"], "regex_string"}}, where "N" is a line number (in quotation), and regex_string isolates the analysis date of the file, as demonstrated here.